Home

 Common Chores for Teens:

-A Great Chore List !
+A Great Chore List!

 There are so many options for common chores for teens.
 In fact, there are way more options than teens will probably like!

-As with giving chores to kids of other ages, remember the purpose behind having teens do chores and the positive benefits to them.
 Of course, the advantage to you is that you get some help around the house...but that's a side benefit.

 By the time kids get to the teenage years, you may feel like you already having them doing everything that there is to do.
 And, of course, all of the chores lists for kids can be used for teens too.
 But are there other ones?
 You bet!